- Retirement Preparation

 - Cash Balance Formula – If married, your spouse will receive a lump sum payout of this benefit.
 If single, a lump sum distribution will be payable to your Estate.

-- Health Plan: You must complete a Pre-65 Retiree Benefits Plan Enrollment Form within 31 days to waive or enroll in the retiree plans when you retire.
-Your monthly premiums will be based on the percentage of Company subsidy that you have accrued as of your last day of employment.
+- For pre-65 Retiree Health Plan coverage, your monthly premiums will be based on the percentage of Company subsidy that you have accrued as of your last day of employment.

-- If you were hired or rehired as a Regular Full-Time or Regular Part-Time employee prior to January 1, 2008, MPC will provide a subsidy toward the cost of medical coverage for Medicare-eligible retirees and spouses through a contribution to a tax-free Health Reimbursement Account (HRA), administered by OneExchange, if they enroll in a supplemental plan.
+- If you were last hired or rehired at MPC as a Regular Full-Time or Regular Part-Time employee prior to January 1, 2008, MPC will provide a subsidy toward the cost of medical coverage for Medicare-eligible retirees and spouses through a contribution to a tax-free Health Reimbursement Account (HRA), administered by ViaBenefits.
 The HRA funds can be used to pay for eligible health care expenses such as monthly premiums, deductibles and copayments.
 The amount of the subsidy is based on the final accrual percentage you earned upon retirement.

 - Health Savings Account (HSA): Your HSA funds roll over from year to year and belong to you so you will always have access to these funds.
 You can continue to contribute to your HSA, up to the IRS limits.